 3 Strategies for Being a Networked Nurse

-There are varying reports on what percentage of jobs are found through connections rather than job postings, with most stating anywhere between 40 to 75 per cent of positions found through networking rather than other routes.
+There are varying reports on what percentage of jobs are found through connections rather than job postings, with most stating anywhere between 40 to 75% of positions are found through networking rather than other routes.

 Whatever the numbers are, it makes sense to have a solid collection of connections that you can lean on when you need it most.